JunhaoW3/tp/docs/UserGuide.md

 #### <font color=#5a9f68>2.1.3 Listing active clients : `activelist`</font>

-Displays a list of all active clients in FinHub.
+Displays a list of all active (currently contacting) clients in FinHub.

 Format: `activelist`